odin-public/aps-node-runtime/README.md

 export default class globals {
   constructor() {

-    // this scope runs on each request when resource is being constructed ('this' refers to the resource) }
+    // this scope runs on each request when resource is being constructed ('this' refers to the resource)

+  }

   provision() {

-    //these scopes run on each time a corresponding operation is performed on the resource
+    //these scopes run each time a corresponding operation is performed on the resource

     aps.logger.info(util.inspect(this));
     this.apphost = new Date();